juniorCitizen/product-catalog/README.md

 ## BEWARE - this script starts by removing all existing stories, components and assets from the specified content space, do not run this command on a required space

-6. run 'npm run upload', this will upload all product photo as Storyblok assets.
+6. run 'npm run uploader', this will upload all product photo as Storyblok assets.
 Depending on the number of products and photos, this will take quite a while.

 7. at this point, the 'development' environment is ready to run.
 Before 'production' deployment, be sure to run 'npm run publish'.
 This will publish all contents for production build.
 ```